lexscher/me/README.md

 # Welcome!

-This is the readme for my portfolio, built with React!
+This is the readme for my portfolio, built with React via Webpack and Babel!

 There are plenty of cool things here~